WasmEdge/WasmEdge/docs/build.md

 # If you prefer GCC
 $ sudo apt install -y gcc g++
 # Else you can choose clang
-$ sudo apt install -y clang
+$ sudo apt install -y clang-12
 ```

 ### Support for legacy operating systems

 Our development environment requires `libLLVM-12` and `>=GLIBCXX_3.4.33`.

-If users are using the older operating system than Ubuntu 21.04, please use our special docker image to build WasmEdge.
+If users are using the older operating system than Ubuntu 20.04, please use our special docker image to build WasmEdge.
 If you are looking for the pre-built binaries for the older operatoring system, we also provide several pre-built binaries based on manylinux\* distribution.